-- Each participant must be able to carry 25% of their own body weight and be able to hike 5-12 miles per day in a mountain wilderness at high elevations. - Kayaking/rafting participants MUST be strong swimmers with a basic knowledge of boating and physically able to self-rescue in a kayak or raft.
-Participants that do not pass the "flip-test" at the beginning of camp cannot participate in boating.
+- Each participant must be able to carry at least 40 lbs. (boats, gear, equipment) - Participants need to be strong swimmers with a basic knowledge of boating and physically able to selfrescue in a kayak.
+Participants that do not pass the "flip test" as part of shake-down at the beginning of camp will not be able to participate in the trek.